lgibson7/lgibson7/README.md

 ## Hey there!
 I'm Lydia :)

-I received my M.S. in Statistics from CSU East Bay in May 2023, and I currently work as a Data Scientist at Intel Foundry in the Technology Development business unit.
+I received my M.S. in Statistics from CSU East Bay in May 2023, and I currently work as a Data Scientist at Intel in the Foundry Technology Development Analytics and Technology Automation business unit.
 I'm passionate about bringing people together around common goals of shared learning in diverse and inclusive communities.
 When it comes to coding, my personal interests include exploring the intricacies of data visualization, mainly using the R programming language.

 You can find me elsewhere at: